djalbat/reaction-with-style/README.md

 You must call the `renderStyles()` function *after* importing the view but *before* rendering it.
 Doing so ensures that the styles generated as a result of executing the view code are inserted into the DOM before the view is itself inserted.
-Note that rendering the styles in this way is not done for you as part of the build process.
-It is worth repeating that you must explicitly call the `renderStyles()` function, ideally immediately before the `ReactDOM.render()` function.
+Note that rendering the styles in this way is not done as part of the build process, you must explicitly call the `renderStyles()` function, ideally right before the `ReactDOM.render()` function.

-### Creating primitive components with styles
+### Creating primitive components with style

 All of the standard HTML elements are supported.
 For a complete list of tag names, see the [`tagNames.js`](https://github.com/djalbat/reaction-with-style/blob/master/es6/tagNames.js) file.
-You can access these components, which are actually pure functional components, by dereferencing the `withStyle()` function:
+You can access these components, which are simple functional components, by dereferencing the `withStyle()` function:

 ```js
 const Link = withStyle.a`